 According to the Natural Resources Conservation Service Web Soil Survey (Figure 2), underlying soils within the anticipated limit of work are classified as Paxton fine sandy loam and Woodbridge fine sandy loam which include a hydrologic soil group (HSG) of C and D, respectively.
-Based on the test pits that were dug in August 2020, the native soil was determined to be a loamy sand material and estimated seasonal high groundwater was measured at a depth of 6 feet below existing grade within the infiltration system.
-As such, this stormwater report utilizes a HSG rating of C and D for both the existing and proposed conditions for the purposes of generating peak flow rates and an infiltration rate of 1.02 inches/hour was utilized for exfiltration purposes.
+Based on the test pits that were dug in August 2020, the native soil was determined to be a loamy sand material and estimated seasonal high groundwater was measured at a depth of 6 feet downstream of the infiltration system.
+Subsequent tests were dug in February 2021 within the infiltration footprint and groundwater was not encountered within 3 of the 4 that were dug.
+The test pit that encountered groundwater was proximate to ledge, therefore, the infiltration system was modified and relocated away from the ledge.
+The system material changed to pipe and stone and was deepened to maintain similar volume.
+This stormwater report utilizes a HSG rating of C and D for both the existing and proposed conditions for the purposes of generating peak flow rates and an infiltration rate of 1.02 inches/hour was utilized for exfiltration purposes.